etanak/CHROM_rPPG_implementation/README.md

 This is part of my undergrad graduation project for the Electrical Engineering Project 2102499 course.

 <b style="color:red">DISCLAIMER:</b> I didn't develop the entire code myself.
 I just modified and assembled other people's code together.
-I have given credit to other GitHub repositories in the last part of this README (BIG THANKS!!)!!
+I have given credit to other GitHub repositories in the last part of this README (BIG THANKS!!)

 ## Usage